 Chemistry involves systematic study and learning.
-Don’t think “Ratta Marna” or ‘rote learning’ of formulae, equation and reactions can help you master Chemistry; you need to follow a systematic approach with a daily study plan involving preparation and revision of concepts.
+Don’t think “Ratta Marna” or ‘rote learning’ of formulae, equations, and reactions can help you master Chemistry; you need to follow a systematic approach with a daily study plan involving preparation and revision of concepts.

 JEE Chemistry can be divisible into three parts: